What is a cash management account?

 Common features include a debit card, checkbook, money transfers, bill payments, and overdraft programs.
 They can also include FDIC insurance, which is often available through a third-party bank, as well as a credit line that attaches to your investment securities.

-All this eliminates the need to transfer funds between a checking and savings account.
+All this eliminates the need to transfer money between a checking account and a savings account.
 It also makes it easier to monitor all your finances in one place, saving you time and improving the efficiency of your cash management.

-CMAs benefit from lower overheads and operational costs as they are online-exclusive banking services rather than accounts from traditional banks.
-This means the financial service provider can offer customers low or no fees, including on Automated Clearing House and wire transfers.
+CMAs benefit from lower overheads and operational costs as they are online-exclusive banking services rather than accounts from traditional banks and financial institutions.
+This means the financial service provider can offer customers low or no account fees, including on Automated Clearing House and wire transfers.
 They also tend to come with high interest rates.

 What additional features can I expect from a CMA?